-After the public comment period has expired and all comments, if any, are resolved, the Grant Recipient's certifying officer must complete the Request for Release of Funds (RROF) and Certification.
+After the public comment period has expired and all comments, if any, are resolved, the Grant Recipient's certifying officer must complete the RROF Certification.
 See also HUD form 7015.15, found on the HUD Environmental Review webpage.

-- Only the designated certifying officer may sign the RROF. - Because the certification form certifies that the dates of the comment periods have expired, the request form must not be signed prior to the day after the end of the public comment period.
-NOTE: False claims or information could lead to criminal and/or civil penalties.
+- The authorizing official's certification identified above certifies the RROF. - Only the designated certifying officer may sign the RROF. - Because the certification form certifies that the dates of the comment periods have expired, the request form must not be signed prior to the day after the end of the public comment period.
+NOTE: False claims or information could lead to criminal and/or civil penalties.14

-A Request for Release of Funds is not required for the following review categories:
+An RROF is not required for the following review categories:

-- Exempt - Categorically excluded, not subject to 24 CFR § 58.5.
+- Exempt and - Categorically excluded, not subject to 24 CFR § 58.5.